-Practicum in Business Management (PRACBM/PRACBM2)★
+Practicum in Business Management (PRACBM)★ Advanced CTE Course (Limited seating available)

 The Practicum is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences occur in a paid or unpaid arrangement and a variety of locations appropriate to the nature and level of experience.
 Students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and to make a successful transition to the workforce or post-secondary education.
 Students develop a foundation in the economic, financial, technological, international, social, and ethical aspects of business to become competent leaders that promote team building, consensus, and collaborative work with others.